 The portions were huge but were perfectly filling and we almost decided against a dessert.
 However in the interests of research we ordered the raspberry creme brulee and the dark chocolate mousse and were very glad we did – both were well presented, both were delicious and the chocolate mousse was one of the best I’ve even tasted, the kind of dessert you have to recommend to everyone you think might be coming here in the future.

 I was tempted to have nightcap back in the bar but reluctantly decided to be sensible and head up the stairs to my grand room.
-Sadly I’d been overlooked for a turndown service and had to wrestle with the huge curtains myself (and never got to find out if I would have been given a footstool for the bed) but soon dozed off.

 Breakfast the next morning back in the restaurant was a good mix of cooked options and a large buffet.
 After a dish of smoked kippers, spinach and poached eggs I was ready for the five-minute stroll into work, a definite improvement on my usual morning commute.